 Massachusetts Institute of Technology, M.A., Urban Studies and Planning

 District of Columbia

 In 2017, Meghan was recognized by Bisnow as a woman of influence in commercial real estate for the DC region.

-Meghan is an adjunct professor at Georgetown University Law Center where she teaches a course on affordable housing law.
-She is a member of the program committee for the DC-based Housing Association of Nonprofit Developers (HAND), the membership committee of the Maryland Affordable Housing Coalition and the New York State Homes & Community Renewal Multifamily Advisory Council working group.
+Meghan is on the board of the DC-based organization Housing Association of Nonprofit Developers (HAND) and is also on the board of Project FIND, a NYC-based nonprofit housing operator and service provider.
 Meghan was a founding board member of the New York Housing Conference Young Leadership Council (2009–2016) and a former board member of the New York City Women in Housing and Finance, Inc. (2008–2012).
-Meghan is a member of the New York State Bar Association, the New York City Bar Association and the American Bar Association Forum on Affordable Housing and is pro bono counsel to a number of housing nonprofit boards.
-Meghan is active with the Embassy of Haiti in Washington, DC, as the wife of the ambassador.
+Meghan is a member of the New York State and New York City bar associations, and the American Bar Association Forum on Affordable Housing and is pro bono counsel to a number of housing nonprofit boards.
+Meghan taught an affordable housing law course at Georgetown University Law Center as an adjunct professor.